-This impressive sprinkles cake is the perfect treat for special occasions.
+This impressive sprinkle cake is the perfect treat for special occasions.
 It’s much easier to make than you may think, but looks impressive enough to make a thoughtful birthday cake.

-This recipe uses hundreds and thousands but you could use other sprinkles like chocolate strands.
+This funfetti cake recipe uses hundreds and thousands, but if you want, you could use other sprinkles like chocolate strands.

 For the cake:

 - 315g butter

 - 315g golden caster sugar

 - 5 eggs

 - 2tbsp boiling water

 - 1tsp vanilla bean paste